Have you got your copy of: You, Yourself & the World yet?

 - DO NOT BE AN IDIOT!

-Q: What is long term solo travel really like?
+Q: what is long term solo travel without an end date really like?

 SHORT: Gruelling, tough, mentally challenging, incredibly educational, amazing, enriching, and potentially life changing full of unimaginable highs and lows!